jshlbrd/detection-engineering-pocket-guide/README.md

 #### Detection Reliability

 Detection reliability metrics track the consistency of detections over time.
-These can be measured by purposefully triggering the detection logic or by observing the detection logic in production, and are best measured using a percentage (e.g., 80%) that can roll up to a multi-dimensional coverage metric (e.g., coverage across data source, visibility domain, business environment).
+These can be measured by purposefully triggering the detection logic or by observing the detection logic in production, and are best measured using a percentage (e.g., 80%) that can roll up to a multi-dimensional reliability metric (e.g., reliability across data source, visibility domain, business environment).

 #### Data Reliability